Need Help?

 Leave of absence process

-Withdrawing from classes during the semester and your F-1 Immigration Status
+Withdrawing from classes and your F-1 Immigration Status

-Once you have submitted the Leave of Absence form, and submitted it to the Student Records Office and you have been withdrawn from your courses, your SEVIS record will be terminated.
+Once you have submitted the College Withdrawal form, it will be processed by the Student Records Office, you will withdrawn from your courses, and your SEVIS record will be terminated.
 Your F-1 status ends when your SEVIS record is terminated and you need to plan to either transfer to another SEVIS approved school or leave the United States immediately to order to avoid accruing unlawful presence.

 Transferring